 After four years with the New Zealand Centre for SME Research I moved to Chile where I indulged my wanderlust, started a (long, slow, and continual) journey of Spanish language acquisition, and worked on grant application for entrepreneurial and innovation research projects with a Chilean university.

-I have since gained a Master of Business studies focusing on entrepreneurship psychology, and embarked on a PhD with an expected completion date of September 2018.
+I have since gained a Master of Business studies focusing on entrepreneurship psychology, and embarked on a PhD with an expected completion date of early 2019.

 Besides research, I love photography, making music, and spending time with my family.
 I’m excited about the field of entrepreneurship psychology and always interested in exploring ideas for collaboration, particularly relating to how fluctuations in an entrepreneurs’ health, mood, sleep, and general energy interacts with entrepreneurial processes and vice versa.